CeMENT: Mentoring for Junior Faculty

 The CSWEP national mentoring (CeMENT) workshop is aimed at mentoring female faculty in tenure-track positions at PhD granting economics departments in the U.S. or at institutions with similar research expectations.

-The workshop will consist of a two-day program, beginning directly after the 2014 ASSA meetings in Philadelphia.
-The ASSA meetings end at 3 pm on Sunday, January 5th.
-The workshop begins with dinner that night and ends at 1 pm on Tuesday, January 7th.
+The workshop will consist of a two-day program, beginning directly after the 2015 ASSA meetings in Boston.
+The ASSA meetings end at 3 pm on Monday, January 5th.
+The workshop begins at 4pm that evening and ends at 1 pm on Wednesday, January 7th.
 The AEA will pay for participants’ lodging and food during the workshop, but attendees must arrange their own transportation.

 As in the previous programs, participants will be arranged into small groups based on their research area and will interact with each other and with senior (tenured) faculty mentors.
 Group members and mentors discuss and offer feedback on the participants’ research.